Generative Modelling of L\'evy Area for High Order SDE Simulation: The GAN Architecture

 that are parametrized by $\theta$ and $\eta$ respectively.
 When restricted to the first $d$-coordinates of the domain and co-domain, $G_\theta$ is enforced to be identity, i.e. $G_\theta(w,z)=(w,\tilde{A})$.
 Let $\P_{(W_1, A_1)}$ be the ground truth distribution of the coupled process.
 An example loss function might be given by

 where one restricts $D_\eta$ to be at most $1$-Lipschitz.
-We train both models via the following min-max game
+The models are trained using the min-max game $\min_{\theta} \max_{\eta} L(\theta, \eta)$ until convergence.
+The generator obtained is then used to simulate L\'{e}vy areas. \end{definition}

-until we obtain convergence.
-Denote by $\theta^*$ and $\eta^*$ the set of parameters we obtained after the training, then $G_{\theta^*}$ will be the generator we use for simulating Lévy areas. \end{definition} Since there are no known methods for exact simulation of L\'evy areas in $d>2$, the ``true'' L\'evy area samples $\vA \sim \P_{A_1|W_{1}}$ must themselves be obtained through approximate simulation.
-In particular, we might generate the ``true'' Lévy area samples using a Julia-language package created by \cite{KR}, which complements their paper about approximate strong simulation of L\'evy area through truncated Fourier series methods.
+Since there are no known methods for exact simulation of L\'evy areas in $d>2$, the ``true'' L\'evy area samples $\vA \sim \P_{A_1|W_{1}}$ must themselves be obtained through approximate simulation.
+In particular, we might generate the ``true'' L\'{e}vy area samples using a Julia-language package created by \cite{KR}, which complements their paper about approximate strong simulation of L\'evy area through truncated Fourier series methods.
 We also present the flowchart of this methodology in \cref{fig:Lévy_gan_scheme}.

-The main drawback of this methodology is the need for simulating approximate real samples of Lévy area.
+The main drawback of this methodology is the need for simulating approximate real samples of L\'{e}vy area.
 Using real data not only slows the training procedure but also introduces simulation error (due to the truncation in the Fourier series) and finite sample error (leading to overfitting).
-In order to address this problem, we propose a novel approach, LévyGAN, which completely excludes real samples from the training process and is well justified by our two main theoretical contributions \cref{thm:DistrChenUniquenessGeneral} and \cref{thm:chen_err_bd}.
+In order to address this problem, we propose a novel approach, L\'{e}vyGAN, which completely excludes real samples from the training process and is well justified by our two main theoretical contributions \cref{thm:DistrChenUniquenessGeneral} and \cref{thm:chen_err_bd}.

-Additionally, we have designed both the generator and discriminator by exploring the features of the joint law of Brownian motion and its L\'evy Area.
-In particular for the generator we ensure that the joint distribution of our generator is permutation invariant and that each component of the generated area depends only on the relevant components of the Brownian increment.
-We also ensure that all odd cross moments of our generator are exact through the multiplication by certain Rademacher random variables.
-The following section details the structure of our generator, with the discriminator and novel training procedure discussed in \cref{sec:Discriminator}.